cristaloleg/awesome-manifesto/README.md

 - [ ] do not delete personal chats with inactive users
   - some chats contain interesting ideas
 - [ ] closed ticket must contain a link to the changes
-  - every change must be easy accessible and visible for others
+  - every change must be easily accessible and visible for others

 ### Permissions
 - [ ] Git, CI, SSH read-access to everything